556isback/optionCombo/README.md

 this is a library for finding all the possible option combinations of a single asset.

-Currently only supports finding strategies composed of two to four option combinations with same expiry date.
+Currently only support finding strategies composed of two to four option combinations with same expiry date.

 you can find tutorial under the example file which include function to collect and format the data. it's a ready to go tutorial if you wish to trade on Deribit.

+use [Greeks.live](https://www.greeks.live/#/deribit/tools/pv/ETH) to verify the result, but its going to require a [Deribit](https://www.deribit.com/?reg=18011.8749&q=home) account to register.

 Documentation is still under construction..